Diyigelieren/cline/CONTRIBUTING.md

 By submitting a pull request, you agree that your contributions will be licensed under the same license as the project ([Apache 2.0](LICENSE)).

-Remember: Contributing to Cline isn't just about writing code - it's about being part of a community that's shaping the future of AI-assisted development.
+Remember: Contributing to Kline isn't just about writing code - it's about being part of a community that's shaping the future of AI-assisted development.
 Let's build something amazing together! 🚀